Thado Minsaw: Conquest of Arakan

 Thado Minsaw's first major assignment as crown prince was to lead the Burmese invasion of Arakan, an independent kingdom in the west, separated by the Arakan Yoma mountains.
-In October 1784, Thado Minsaw as commander-in-chief led an expedition force consisted of four divisions, totaling 30,000 men (including 2500 cavalry and 200 elephants).
+In October 1784, Thado Minsaw as commander-in-chief led an expedition force consisting of four divisions, totaling 30,000 men (including 2500 cavalry and 200 elephants).
 Three divisions crossed the Arakan Yoma from three different passes with Thado Minsaw's division crossing the mountains from its Minbu base.
 The fourth was a flotilla which came up from the Indian Ocean coastline from the erstwhile British base at Negrais.
 On the last day of the year, the Burmese forces captured the Arakanese capital Mrauk-U, ending nearly five centuries of Arakanese independence.
 Twenty thousand people were deported to populate the king's new capital Amarapura.
 In the looting and destruction that followed, much of Arakan's cultural and intellectual heritage was lost.
 The royal library was burned to the ground.
 The country was annexed and ruled through four governorships, each backed by a garrison.
 The Mahamuni Buddha, the very symbol of Arakanese sovereignty, was forcibly brought to Amarapura.

 Administration

 Though still in his twenties, Thado Minsaw came to be relied upon by his father for both domestic and military affairs.
 In late 1785, Thado Minsaw was entrusted to govern in Amarapura while the king personally led a large scale invasion of Siam.
-After the invasion, which ended in total failure, Bodawapaya handed over managing the day-to-day affairs of the kingdom to Thado Minsaw, and concentrated on religion.
+After the invasion, which ended in total failure, Bodawpaya handed over managing the day-to-day affairs of the kingdom to Thado Minsaw, and concentrated on religion.